 Bali is a top travel destination known for its stunning beaches, vibrant culture, and exciting nightlife.
 However, travelers should also be aware of potential health risks and diseases that may be present on the island.
 Taking precautions and staying informed can help ensure a safe and enjoyable trip.
 Below are some common health risks in Bali.

-Bali Belly is a common issue among travelers caused by consuming contaminated food or water.
-Symptoms include stomach cramps, nausea, vomiting, and diarrhea.
+Bali Belly is a common issue among travellers caused by consuming unsanitary food or water.
+Symptoms typically include stomach cramps, nausea, vomiting, and diarrhoea.

 Prevention Tips: